ipitio/bronte/README.md

 ## Example

-The notebook `basketball.ipynb` runs an ETL Pipeline for, and performs Deep Learning using, `Bronte`, with a sample dataset of Basketball statistics.
+The notebook `basketball.ipynb` runs an ETL Pipeline for a sample dataset of Basketball statistics and performs Deep Learning using `Bronte`.

 ### ETL Pipeline